halliwelln/halliwelln.github.io/index.md

 I am a PhD student in Computer Science at Université Côte d'Azur, working on the WIMMICS team at Inria (Sophia Antipolis)

+My field of research is Explainable Artificial Intellgience,

 You can use the [editor on GitHub](https://github.com/halliwelln/halliwelln.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.